This post may contain affiliate links. Please read my disclosure policy.

 Summer vegetables are plentiful in this crustless quiche-like casserole.

 This Zucchini Casserole is the perfect summer dish!
 We love this fresh casserole that’s perfect served for breakfast, brunch or a meatless dinner everyone will enjoy.
 We have loads of summer squash and tomatoes, peppers are everywhere and we’re covered up with cucumbers.
 It’s been a great garden year!

 This delicious casserole is a nod to summer vegetables and is easy to make too.

 You don’t need a deep-dish cast iron skillet either, any old casserole dish will do as long as it holds 3 quarts.

 Corn and zucchini are always a great pair and seem to welcome their little spicy friends to the party.

 Jalapeños, a little cayenne, and a few drops of hot sauce really take this mild egg casserole over and above without burning you up.
 Feta cheese adds a lovely bite and the ricotta helps gives the whole thing a beautiful texture.

 Leftovers re-heat beautifully in the microwave so yesterday’s dinner makes a great breakfast tomorrow!

-Serve with garden fresh tomatoes for a delicious and complete meal.
+Serve with garden fresh tomatoes and a hunk of crusty bread for a delicious and complete meal.

 Thanks for PINNING!